PiSupply/PiJuice/Hardware/README.md

 You may notice that there are several components which have not be installed on your board.
 This section aims to explain what they are and which are for user customisation.

-* **TP1, 2 and 3** should be used to install the pogo / spring pin (Mill-Max 0929-7-15-20-75-14-11-0 or 0929-7-15-20-77-14-11-0) for the wake on function.
+* **TP1, 2 and 3** should be used to install the pogo / spring pin (Mill-Max 0929-7-15-20-75-14-11-0 or 0929-7-15-20-77-14-11-0) for the wake up function.
 Each is located with respect to the "Run" pad on the various Raspberry Pi layouts:
     - TP1 - Pi 3B
     - TP2 - Pi Zero
     - TP3 - Pi B+ and 2B

 **Note:** As of Firmware v1.3_2019_01_15 the pogo pin is no longer required to wakeup the Raspberry Pi when powering from the Pi micro USB.
 A single press of SW1 on the PiJuice will wakeup the Pi or a short of GPIO pins 5 & 6 will also wakeup the Pi.
-This method has been introduced to accommodate the new Raspberry Pi boards and any future boards.
+This method has been introduced to accommodate the new Raspberry Pi boards and any future boards so that hardware modifications are not needed to accommodate new run pin locations.
+Pin 6 is ground and pin 5 is GPIO3.
+When the Pi is shut down (in low power state) a falling edge on GPIO3 (e.g. shorting pins 5 and 6) will make the GPU firmware boot the Pi.
+Note: this implies the Pi still has 5V power.
+Since the ARM is not active yet it does not interfere with I2C which is configured during the ARM boot.
+So there is nothing to do to check if things are properly configured.
+The watchdog reset uses the same sequence as the other wakeups (interrupt 5V when powered via the PiJuice, otherwise use run pin and finally if no run pin use the GPIO3 method).

 **Note:** If using the pogo pin with Raspberry Pi model 2B and the pogo pin protrudes through the Raspberry Pi then you may need to tin the solder pad or the end of the pogo pin.